 Congress often calls upon ACUS to conduct research on issues of enormous importance, to ensure that federal programs continue to work effectively for those they are meant to help.
-In response to congressional mandates, ACUS submitted the second annual report of awards of attorney's fees to individuals and small businesses who prevail against the federal government under the Equal Access to Justice Act and updated the accompanying searchable database to include FY 2020 awards.
-The third annual report, covering FY 2021, and data on FY 2021 awards will be released in March 2022.
+In response to congressional mandates, ACUS submitted the third annual report of awards of attorney's fees to individuals and small businesses who prevail against the federal government under the Equal Access to Justice Act (EAJA) and updated the accompanying searchable database to include FY 2021 awards.
+The fourth report and data for FY 2022 will be released in March 2023.